Dual screens in use on most computers at Esperance SHS

 Our ICT network is accessed by Education Support Centre students, Hostel students and the off-site Farm Training Centre.

 ESHS has embraced the use of Connect.
 Connect is used to deliver curriculum content to students as well as providing parents and carers with information about attendance, student achievement results and curriculum programs.
 See the Connect page here for further details.

 All classrooms are equipped with a teacher PC and data projector (there are 70 data projectors in use at last count).
-The school is also endowed with eleven computer laboratories.
-Three of these are dedicated labs for photography classes, one lab is for Design and Technology (D&T) classes, two labs are in the Trades Training Centre for use by VET students and the five other labs are used by all subject areas.
+The school is also endowed with nine computer laboratories.
+Two of these are dedicated labs for photography classes, one lab is for Design and Technology (D&T) classes, two labs are in the Trades Training Centre for use by VET students and the other labs are used by all subject areas.
 Students have access to industry standard software such as the Adobe Suite (e.g. Photoshop), Sibelius for music students and the Autodesk Suite for D&T students.